sgriffisrg/OOP-345/WS01/readme.md

 - a query named `display()` that receives a reference to an `std::ostream` object and inserts the string stored in the instance variable.

-- a **free helper** operator that inserts the saved string into the left operand.
+- a **free helper** insertion operator that inserts the saved string into the left operand.
 This operator should count how many times it has been called (by incrementing a counter), and prints this value to the screen as shown below.  **Do not use global variables to store the counter!**
 ```
 COUNTER: STRING
 ```